Gank0078/ACR/README.md

 ## Dataset

-The code will download data automatically with the dataloader.
-The directory structure looks like:
+The directory structure for datasets looks like:
 ```
-dataset
+datasets
 ├── cifar-10
 ├── cifar-100
 ├── stl-10